 Other machines are a mixed bag.
 The ones with independent levers, rather than a single fixed arm, may work well for you.
 The only way to know is to try each one using no or low weight and see if your shoulders feel better or worse after you finish.
 You can always add weight gradually.

 2. Avoid Extreme Ranges of Motion

 Even a pushup can hurt your shoulders if you exaggerate the range of motion.
-Start by trying easier variations—wall pushups or pushups against a counter—to master the form.
+Start by trying easier variations like an incline pushup against a wall or counter, and focus on mastering the form.
 If you’re doing traditional pushups on the floor, stop when your upper arms are parallel to the floor.